The North-East

 Beach Bar at Hotel Formentor

-Carrer Zona Formentor, (Near Puerto Pollenca) Tel: 971 899 100.
+Carrer Zona Formentor, (By boat trip from Puerto Pollenca) Tel: 971 899 100.

 We prefer this to the excellent but more formal hotel restaurant.
 The road from Puerto Pollenca is long, narrow and winding so we usually take a boat from Puerto Pollenca – they are quite frequent and take you directly to the beach.
 The Beach Bar is semi-buffet – you select your meat or fish and the chef cooks it.
 Prices are reasonable.
 We like the up-market atmosphere and the link to the hotel which we first visited in 1954.